Q: Cohousing as a housing model for people with autism and similar disabilities. Why?

 Having said that, we realize that much of our shared space will be extraordinary due to the extraordinary needs of autism.
 If this was a neurotypical space, we wouldn’t need commercial grade indoor and outdoor swings, hammocks, sensory spaces, water features, or adult sized playground equipment.
 We wouldn’t need top rated sound insulation, diffused lighting, unbreakable windows, or blinds built within the window panes.
 If it was a neurotypical Common House we wouldn’t need extra space so that nobody ever felt trapped.
 We wouldn’t need little spaces tucked away that are designed to calm, and we likely wouldn't need aging-in-place accessibility features, like an elevator, ramps, and wider doors.

-Aside from the needs, there may be autism related desirables, such as a pair of therapeutic riding horses and the costs to care for them, a few pinball or arcade games to draw our people out of their homes and into the common space, a room full of washable recliners to create a Common House theatre.
+Aside from the needs, there may be autism related desirables, such as a pair of therapeutic riding horses and the costs to care for them (if the zoning allows,) a few pinball or arcade games to draw our people out of their homes and into the common space, a room full of washable recliners to create a Common House theatre.
 Perhaps a few computer stations, aquariums, or light tables may contribute to a peaceful and interesting environment.
-Maybe an indoor solarium that feels like a jungle getaway, complete with birds flying around, that would offer a year-round retreat for stress management.
+Maybe an indoor solarium that feels like a jungle getaway that would offer a year-round retreat for stress management and self-care.
 Perhaps vocational opportunities can be worked into our model, with an optional shop or bakery open to the public.

 There will be many features needed directly due to autism.
 For these spaces, we will consider grants, individual, and corporate sponsors.

 Q: Location.
 Where will this community be?